javatarz/javatarz/README.md

 # Karun Japhet

-Engineer and consultant at [@sahajsoft](https://github.com/sahajsoft).
+Engineering Leader and consultant at [@sahajsoft](https://github.com/sahajsoft).
 I work on large-scale systems, architecture, and AI-assisted software development.

 ## What I'm focused on